haideralifaheem/spring_rest_demo/README.md

-# spring rest demo with Mongodb database
+# Spring Boot REST API with Mongodb database
 # How to get this project
 you could clone the project ,User the develop branch for developmenet and Master branch for release version